Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Company Background

 Founded in 1985, Champion Petfoods launched Orijen as its flagship brand.
-The core philosophy is designed to mirror the natural diet of cats—emphasizing fresh, diverse meats in quantities a cat would consume in the wild.
+The brand positions itself around the idea of mirroring the natural diet of cats — emphasizing fresh, diverse meats in quantities a cat would consume in the wild.
+Note that "Biologically Appropriate" and "WholePrey" are Orijen's own marketing terminology, not recognized regulatory or scientific standards.
+The broader veterinary community evaluates feline diets against other frameworks, including AAFCO nutrient profiles and the WSAVA Global Nutrition Guidelines.

 Core Principles